CR7-SURYA/TechyCR7-lofi-bot/README.md

 - Choose **speed** (50% to 200%), **pitch** (-7.0 to +7.0), and **effects**
 - Works fully inside **Termux**
 - Includes **Auto Mode** (defaults: speed=85, pitch=-1, no effects)
-- Inline fake processing animation ⚙️
+- Inline processing animation ⚙️
 - Choose **Preview** or **Full** song after processing
-- One-file setup with `bot.py` (no Pyrogram or API ID needed)
+- One-file setup, no need of any API server)
 - Runs **24x7** in background using `nohup` and `termux-wake-lock`

 ---